l3oxy/Music-Metadata/README.md

 # Music-Metadata
-Personal mutliprocess program to update song metadata (song, author, etc) for all flac files in a directory, by parsing their filename.
+Personal multiprocess program to update song metadata (song, author, etc) for all flac files in a directory, by parsing their filename.

 # Expectations
 1. Python 3.7+